webmandman/boxlang-ghcr-database/README.md

 ### 4. Add a query to your application

-Open up index.bxm, and add one query to the top of the file and one dump in your html:
+Open up index.bxm, and add one query to the top of the file and one dump in your html body:

 ```
 <bx:script>